G

 Temperament

 Considering his ever-excited behavior, the German Spitz seems to have no concern with the outside weather, making him a fun companion for outdoor activities.
-Overall, these dogs are vocal dogs, and it is bred to be the ultimate watchdog.
+Overall, these dogs are vocal dogs, and they are bred to be the ultimate watchdog.

 How to Take Care of the German Spitz